DelphiWorlds/DeviceLens/README.md

 ## Change history:

+v2.0.3 (Jun 12th, 2023)

+* Fixed device selection when there are multiple devices
+* Fixed applying of filter by application name when pressing enter

 v2.0.2 (May 24th, 2023)

 * Fixed parsing of log output - was broken for some devices including WSA